MT-Chuyen/Multiscale-Vision-Mamba-Unet-for-Tumor-Segmentation-on-Breast-Ultrasound-Images/README.md

 *   InViM-UNet significantly outperformed other models including ViM-UNet, UNet, MSVM-UNet, and ViT+UNet based on metrics like Dice score and IoU.

+## Individual role
+  _As the primary contributor to this project, I was responsible for the conceptualization, model development, and implementation of the InViM-UNet architecture.
+My key responsibilities included: formulating the initial idea, designing and coding the model, integrating the Inception Module, conducting experiments, selecting optimal parameters, and writing the paper for submission._